1st and 2nd Year National Championships at Woodward Academy

 If you're reading a confusing or dense position, make sure that you explain it well.
 Don't assume that I'll fill in the blanks for you if you make half-baked arguments just because I read something in that literature base as a debater.
 Also if you are reading blippy tricks just make sure you slow down enough that I can flow a warrant for all of them.

-Here are my defaults (I will only use these if there is literally nothing said about these issues by either side and it will make me very sad):
+Here are my defaults (I will only use these if there is literally nothing said about these issues by either side):

 - truth testing (what it means for something to be "true" or "false" can be determined through a rob or framework)